What are the 7 main principles of GDPR?

 General Data Protection Regulation principles for the European Union and the UK

 Both EU residents and UK residents can get a good grasp of the data protection measures that should be undertaken regarding their sensitive personal data through their respective GDPR legislation.
-This is just as important as international organisations understanding of what they need to do to comply with their supervisory authorities.
+This is just as important as international organisations understanding of what they should do to comply with their supervisory authorities.

 What data is protected under GDPR?

 GDPR defines what happens if there is a personal data breach, whether by the data controller, data processor or any other data protection officers.
-It covers consumer data, how organisations must process data (including sensitive data, biometric data, pseudonymised data, religious beliefs, and any other sensitive information.
+It covers consumer data, and how organisations must process data (including sensitive data, biometric data, pseudonymised data, religious beliefs, and any other sensitive information.

-EU citizens are protected under this replacement for the old data protection act and the onus is on organisations to ensure that data protection impact assessments are carried out and that they are fully complying with data protection authorities.
+EU citizens are protected under this replacement for the old Data Protection Act and the onus is on organisations to ensure that data protection impact assessments are carried out and that they are fully complying with data protection authorities.

 Principle 1 – Lawfulness, fairness, and transparency

 Lawfulness refers to the identification of specific grounds for the requirement of processing personal data.
-To meet the requirements of specific grounds, the GDPR details six different reasons for the processing of personal data.
+To meet the requirements of specific grounds, the GDPR details six different reasons for processing personal data.
 At least one must apply to comply with the data protection rules laid out by the GDPR.

 1. The data subject fully understands and complies.